-Our wearable pieces of art will last a lifetime.
+I aim to make wearable pieces of art that last a lifetime.
 The jewelry is handmade in New York — I carve wax to create the prototypes, essentially making little wax sculptures, then mold and cast them into metal using recycled brass and recycled sterling silver.
 Learn about the climate impact of using recycled vs. mined metals.

-Read more about our recycled, quality metals and jewelry care.
+Read more about the recycled and quality metals that I use and jewelry care.
 I use these materials and offer free shipping because I believe iconic jewelry should be sustainable and accessible.
 If the aesthetic draws you in, I still want you feeling good about everything else.

-Just as important as creating striking and sustainable jewelry that will last a lifetime is our closely-held value of giving back to support important causes.
+Just as important as creating striking and sustainable jewelry that will last a lifetime is the closely-held value of giving back to support important causes.

-In June 2020, we donated all proceeds to the Equal Justice Initiative, a non-profit dedicated to criminal justice reform, racial justice and public education.
-In April 2020, we donated all proceeds to Feeding America's COVID-19 Response Fund, to help support food banks serving the most vulnerable communities across the country.
+SUBLIMA also donated all June proceeds to the Equal Justice Initiative, a non-profit dedicated to criminal justice reform, racial justice and public education, and all April proceeds to Feeding America's COVID-19 Response Fund, to help support food banks serving the most vulnerable communities across the country.

 Get in Touch

 Have a question or wanna say hi?
-Contact us at email@example.com — we'd love to hear from you.
+Contact me via Instagram direct message at @sublimajewelry or email at email@example.com — I'd love to hear from you.